STROLL THE HISTORIC VILLAGE, ENJOY ART and MUSIC, EXPLORE UNIQUE SHOPS, and TAKE IN THE GLORIOUS VIEWS OF THE SHEEPSCOT RIVER!

 Food Truck in Wiscasset Village during WAW, Thurs., Aug.
 30, 2018.

-To make the Wiscasset Art Walk evening complete, Mexican specialties from El Rodeo Go, on Middle St., were available during the August WAW!
+To make the Wiscasset Art Walk evening complete, Mexican specialties from Taco the Town and O’Oysters, on Middle St., were available during the Sept.
+WAW!

 June: Wiscasset Middle-High School students displayed their art and crafts including jewelry and keychains made from polyhedral (many-sided) dice inspired by Dungeons & Dragons.